-Before taking admission in engineering courses, I know you must have asked yourself many questions.
+Many successful professionals we see today are engineers who also topped up their qualifications with an MBA.
+Before taking admission into an engineering degree, students tend to be confused.
 Is BTech the best choice for me?
 What are my career options after BTech?
 If not satisfied with these career options, will an MBA after Engineering benefit me?
-Will it be the right choice?
-Moreover, why MBA after BTech?
-Which MBA course is the best after BTech?
+However, the question you should be asking is why should you pursue an MBA after BTech?

 The course curriculum of an MBA degree is very vast.
-It covers many spectrums which include subjects like business, finance, HR, statistics, economics, and even health.
+It covers a wide spectrum of specialisations such as business, finance, HR, statistics, economics, and even health.
 This leads to a wide range of career options, expanding your horizon.
 With the right institution and exposure, you can expect top-notch jobs in top corporations in different sectors.

 4. Be Your Own Boss